Home Energy Management Systems (HEMS): Efficient solutions for your home

 These components in the building are connected by a HEMS:

-• Smart home and smart appliances
+• Smart home and intelligent household appliances: Integration of smart household appliances that help increase efficiency.

 The most important advantages of the Home Energy Management System at a glance:

-Our ROCKETHOME services at a glance:
+ROCKETHOME's services at a glance

 • Applications with all energy modules for different target groups (services alternatively available as API)